mustafa-sibai/Blue-Flame-Engine/README.md

 # Blue Flame Engine
-A 3D/2D game engine that supports both DirectX11 and OpenGL 4.5
+A 3D/2D game engine that supports both DirectX 11, OpenGL 4.5 and OpenGL ES 3.0

 <b>Features:-</b>
 <ul>
-<li>Support for Windows, Linux, WebGL and Android.</li>
+<li>Support for Windows, Linux, WebGL 2.0 and Android.</li>
 <li>Support for DirectX 11 and OpenGL 4+.</li>
 <li>Support for PNG, JPEG, BMP, DDS, TIFF, WBMP, WebP and more using the FreeImage library.</li>
 <li>Support for FBX model format that then gets converted to a custom model loading format called BFX.</li>